ArctosDB/documentation-wiki/_documentation/authorities.markdown

  - Part names should be compatible with an ontological framework.
 Best practice would be a link to an ontology
  - It is preferable to create a general part that can then be refined with a modifier (e.g. girdle -> with the ability to add a modifier such as pectoral or pelvic).

+#### ctquad

+ Terms may be added to this table if the following criteria are met:
+ - the quad is included in a published map series
+ - the term includes scale.
+Acceptable values are:
+   * 7.5 minute
+   * 15 minute
+   * 1:250,000
+ - the description includes a description of the geography in which the quad is placed.
+For example: Country, State(s)
+ - the description includes a https://ngmdb.usgs.gov link to a specific map.
+Other authorities may be suitable with proper review.

 ### Taxonomy